robmuh/robmuh.github.com/_posts/2014-08-17-scratch-misses-itch.markdown

 interactions.
 Python teaches kids to think more than Scratch and for more valuable reasons.

+### Better Visual Options

+If you do feel a graphically rich and immediately satisfying tool is warranted then use Gamemaker Studio of Unity 3D.
+These tools are used by professionals as well as being relatively easy to use &mdash;
+especially Gamemaker Studio with its rich drag-and-drop options that can be directly translated later into their code equivalents.
+Your students benefit best because they take those new skills with them and can immediately produce amateur and professional games rather than having to relearn a new tool after being forced to learn Scratch (and/or Alice) first.

 ### Expect More

 I've been told I hold even my youngest coders to very high expectations.
 I